Heavy Clashes, More Deadly Aid Chaos In War-Ravaged Gaza

 Eyewitnesses told AFP that Gazans overseeing the aid delivery shot in the air, but Israeli troops in the area also opened fire and some moving trucks hit people trying to get the food.

-Fighting has not eased -- including around the territory's largest hospital -- and the latest toll from the health ministry in the Gaza Strip said at least 82 more people were killed in the previous 24 hours, adding that at least 32,705 people, mostly women and children, are killed till now.
+Fighting has not eased - including around the territory's largest hospital - and the latest toll from the health ministry in the Hamas-run Gaza Strip said at least 82 more people were killed in the previous 24 hours.

-The press office in the Strip reported more than 50 Israeli air strikes over the past day, with "civilian houses" targeted across the coastal territory, as well as tank fire in the Gaza City area and southern Gaza.
+The Hamas press office reported more than 50 Israeli air strikes over the past day, with“civilian houses” targeted across the coastal territory, as well as tank fire in the Gaza City area and southern Gaza.

+The war began with Hamas' October 7 sudden attack that resulted in about 1,160 deaths in Israel, according to an AFP tally of Israeli official figures.

+Israel's retaliatory campaign against Hamas has killed at least 32,705 people, mostly women and children, according to the health ministry.

 Saturday's aid delivery chaos is the latest incident of its kind in north Gaza, where a UN-backed report has projected famine by May unless urgent intervention occurs.